awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 + A Reduced Redundancy Storage \(RRS\) object lost event—Amazon S3 sends a notification message when it detects that an object of the RRS storage class has been lost\.

++ Replication Events—Amazon S3 sends event notifications for replication configurations that have S3 Replication Time Control \(S3 RTC\) enabled when an object fails replication, when an object exceeds the 15 minute threshold, when an object is replicated after the 15 minute threshold and, when an object is no longer tracked by replication metrics\. and publishes a second event when that object replicates to the destination Region\. \.

 For a list of supported event types, see [Supported Event Types](#supported-notification-event-types)\.

 Amazon S3 supports the following destinations where it can publish events:
 + Amazon Simple Notification Service \(Amazon SNS\) topic

   Amazon SNS is a flexible, fully managed push messaging service\.
 Using this service, you can push messages to mobile devices or distributed services\.
 With SNS you can publish a message once, and deliver it one or more times\.
-An SNS topic is an access point that recipients can dynamically subscribe to in order to receive event notifications\.
 For more information about SNS, see the [Amazon SNS](https://aws.amazon.com/sns/) product detail page\.

 + Amazon Simple Queue Service \(Amazon SQS\) queue